flotools/flotools/What's New in Flo Tools 2.0.md

 • The modified mouse clicks in Flo Tools were so popular that we decided to make them available outside of Pro Tools, but we needed a way to toggle them on and off easily so we split the commands off into their own macro group that can be enabled/disabled by pressing Command+/.
 We’ve also added new navigation commands for moving the mouse pointer with the keyboard.

 Press Command+Option+Shift+up/down/left/right arrows to move the mouse pointer up, down, left and right respectively by increments of 10 points at a time (about an eighth of an inch).

-There are several commands for navigating plug-in parameters in the new Plug-In Views feature which you can read about [here.](/Plug-In Views/) In addition, there are a couple of shortcuts that make it possible to speak mouse pointer coordinates relative to the top left corner of the current window , and copy them to the clipboard at the same time.
+•There are several commands for navigating plug-in parameters in the new Plug-In Views feature which you can read about [here.](/Plug-In Views/) In addition, there are a couple of shortcuts that make it possible to speak mouse pointer coordinates relative to the top left corner of the current window , and copy them to the clipboard at the same time.
 It’s also possible to move the mouse pointer to specific coordinates within a window by typing or pasting a value into an edit field.
 Now that’s something that even Apple hasn’t thought of yet, but, hey, Flo Tools can handle that.

 • Remember the Plug-In Monitor? well it moved but it left a forwarding address.
 It now resides in the new Flo Tools Plug-In macro group.